MyHush/integration/README.md

 # Installing Hush from source

-On Ubuntu/Linux systems, you can install Hush with these commands:
+On Ubuntu/Linux systems, you can install Hush from [source](https://github.com/MyHush/hush3) with these commands:

 ```
 # install build depedencies